Gurobi/gurobi-machinelearning/doc_source/source/index.rst

      model predicts from the input values and the actual values of the output in Gurobi's solution with the :py:meth:`get_error <gurobi_ml.modeling.AbstractPredictorConstr.print_stats>` function.

-For the list of models supported please refer to the :doc:`supported`, section.
+For the list of frameworks and regression models supported please refer to the :doc:`supported`, section.
 Note that even though the :doc:`api/add_predictor_constr`, should add the correct model for any supported predictor, individual functions for each predictor are also available.